 - Without a detailed TS and design, the end-result might not match your expectations.

-- Fee rates are a bit higher than in other pricing models, since a service Provider needs to cover the costs of probable issues.
+- Fee rates are a bit higher than in other pricing models since a service provider needs to cover the costs of probable issues.

-What is the Time & Materials Model?
+What is Time and Materials Model?